-In this section, we report on empirical evaluation of our approach in a simulated environment inspired by Song et al. [8].
+In this section, we report on empirical evaluation of our approach in a simulated environment inspired by Song et al. [1].
 We start (Sec.
-VI-A) by evaluating our heuristic approach for computing the true cost for a small set of transitions (step S1).
+5.1) by evaluating our heuristic approach for computing the true cost for a small set of transitions (step S1).
 Then we continue (Sec.
-VI-B) to demonstrate how the lower bound \hat{c} needs to be both informative (i.e., as close as possible to the real cost c) and computationally cheap-to-compute (as its main purpose is to save computation time) by evaluating several different lower bounds that balance these two traits.
-We then move to compare our motion-planning approach with T^{} in static environmental conditions (Sec.
-VI-C), i.e., when the system dynamics are known before the query is provided and are independent of the specific location at which the robot resides, and in dynamic environmental conditions such as when wind currents exist (Sec.
-VI-D).
-Finally, we briefly discuss and qualitatively compare T^{} ε with alternative approaches to find paths that attempt to minimize the execution time (Sec.
-VI-E).
+5.2) to demonstrate how the lower bound \hat{c} needs to be both informative (i.e., as close as possible to the real cost c) and computationally cheap-tocompute (as its main purpose is to save the computation time) by evaluating several different lower bounds that balance these two traits.
+We then move to compare our motion-planning approach with T in static environmental conditions (Sec.
+5.3), i.e., when the system dynamics are known before the query is provided and are independent of the specific location at which the robot resides, and in dynamic environmental conditions such as when wind currents exist (Sec.
+5.4).
+Finally, we briefly discuss and qualitatively compare T ε with alternative approaches to find paths that attempt to minimize the execution time (Sec.
+5.5).